suren-m/remote-workshop-env/codespaces/codespaces_setup.md

     ![codespaces_setup](./assets/codespaces_reconnect.png)

+---

-## For Users already familiar with VS Code and its Remote Explorer capabilities
+## Bonus: For Users already familiar with VS Code and its Remote Explorer capabilities

 > If you're new to `vs code`, feel free to skip this step.
 You can always revisit it later.